zeditor01/zpdteduk/sessions/Lesson_1.md

 net.core.rmem_default=1048576
 ```

-Then activate the new kernel settings
+Then activate the new kernel settings with the following command ( or reboot linux 0
 ```
 # /sbin/sysctl -p /etc/sysctl.conf
 ```

-Edit bashrc

-Next, edit the .bashrc file for the ibmsys1 user that owns ZPDT. set some path values.
+Edit bashrc to set some path values.

 Command: ```sudo nano /home/ibmsys1/.bashrc```